CruxConnect/crux-docs/_product/get_items_retailer.md

 ---
 title: /api/products/items/
-name: Get Item List - Retailer
+name: Get Items - Retailer
 position: 2.18
 type: get
-description: Get Item List allows you to return a complete list of items you are interested in.
+description: Get Items allows you to return a complete list of items you are interested in.
 right_code: |
   ~~~ json
   [